rpaltayev/AndroidAnimation/README.md

 # AndroidAnimation
-Simple Drawn Robot - Animates on Hover (HTML/CSS)
+Simple Drawn Robot - Dances on Hover (HTML/CSS)

+Simply hover over the parts of the robot to see the action!